Thanks to TUNG Brush for sponsoring this conversation.

 Our tongues can hold a lot of germs and cause bad breath, even if we do a great job at brushing our teeth.
 I got a chance to try out this TUNG Brush, and it is a new experience to add to our dental routine.
 The brush feels good on my tongue, like a little massage, so you know it is getting into some grooves and getting the yuck out of my mouth.
 I haven’t brushed my tongue much before so the experience is new and something I definitely need to practice to get into my routine.

 The gel is fun and tingly, though it is meant more for adults and older children (over ten years of age) since you have to be careful not to swallow the gel, so we’ll just teach our toddler to use the TUNG Brush on its own or with a toddler-safe toothpaste.
-Just the act of brushing the tongue makes a tremendous difference to how clean my mouth feels after my brushing routine.
+Just the act of brushing the tongue makes a tremendous difference in how clean my mouth feels after my brushing routine.
 Us adults and older kids that can use the gel safely will benefit from the Zinc compound that helps to neutralize the sulfur gas – the bad breath – caused by bacteria.

-Did you know that the worst bacteria actually lives in the back of your tongue?
+Did you know that the worst bacteria actually live in the back of your tongue?
 The TUNG Brush has been designed so that we can get to that bacteria without setting off that gag reflex we all hate.
 That’s the fun circular design that makes the brush so comfortable to use.

 Start Dental Visits Early

 My son’s first dental appointment was at 18 months.
 He had so many teeth already!
-The visit was pretty quick, just a check up and a bit of tooth scraping, not even a full cleaning yet.
+The visit was pretty quick, just a checkup and a bit of tooth scraping, not even a full cleaning yet.
 Getting those started early is so important to help prevent dental issues and also get advice on how to help your child learn to brush his or her teeth properly.
 Adults visit the dentist every six months, and children should get in the habit of doing so as well.

 Advice from fellow Moms